jillesvangurp/jsonj/README.md

 ## Unit testing using Assertj

 As of 2.5, I've started adding support for custom jsonj assertion classes to support unit testing using assertj.
 This is a work in progress and I will be adding functionality here as I need it.
 This simplifies unit testing code that handles or returns jsonj instances.
+Note, as of 2.5 a lot of the unit tests are still using hamcrest as I have not converted the tests yet.
+I welcome pull requests for this :-).

 ## JRuby integration